Feature Extraction in the Remote Sensing Data Value Chain: A Systematic Review of Methods and Applications

 Design choices for the neural network methods include the number of layers and hidden units, the type of nonlinearity, and the properties preserved in the loss function.
-Recently, neural network methods have gained popularity due to advances in deep learning, which have enabled the training of models with millions of parameters and the assimilation of vast amounts of data.
-Neural network methods offer a high level of flexibility, albeit at the cost of decreased interpretability.
+Recently, deep neural network methods have gained popularity as they enable training models with millions of parameters and the assimilation of vast amounts of data.
+Neural network methods offer high flexibility, albeit at the cost of reduced interpretability.